BIDcolonel/holbertonschool-printf/README.md

 ## Welcome
-A rebuild of the standard `printf` function in C. Our project required a function capable of printing with the `%c`, `%s`, and `%%` specifiers to standard output. `printf` returns the number of characters printed (excluding the null byte at the end of strings).
-We were not asked to handle flag characters, field width, precision, or length.
+A reconstruction of the standard `printf` function in C. Our project requires a function capable of printing with the `%c`, `%s`, and `%%` specifiers on standard output. `printf` returns the number of characters printed (excluding the null byte at the end of strings).
+We have not been asked to handle identifying characters, field width, precision or length.

-## The Holberton Way
-Holberton students rarely rely on the C standard library, instead building our own functions and headers as we learn.
-Here you will see a variety of our builds put to use to build a simple re-imagining of `printf`.
+During our course we rarely use the standard C library, and build our own functions and headers.
+This project will be an example of that.

-## The Beast that is `printf`
+## The challenge of `printf
-It was daunting to approach a reinvention of `printf`.
-This is possibly the most refined function in C, with human hours spent on it thought to surpass a decade.
+It's a complicated project to tackle.
+Not really knowing how to approach it, we started asking ourselves how it could work.
+Then we started to lay the foundations and start coding.
+After several tedious attempts, we came up with something resembling a base.

-## Format Specifiers
+## Basic Specification Format
 Our team chose to add `%c` ,`%s`, `%%` formatting.
 We relied on the library we have been building at Holberton as well as new concepts gathered during this project.

 ### Supported Format Types